rsilvoliveira/Wavelet-DE-AutoML/README.md

 ### Requirements

-Ensure you have the following installed:
+The following prerequisites are required to run the project:

 * **Python 3.10**
-* The required libraries can be found in the `requirements.txt` file.
+* All other library dependencies are listed in the `requirements.txt` file.

+> [!NOTE]
+> It is highly recommended to create a dedicated virtual environment (e.g., Conda or venv) before installing the dependencies to avoid conflicts with other projects.

 ### Installation